-Four restaurants in Peru are of the 50 best in the world.
+Four Peruvian restaurants are of the 50 best in the world.
 It’s due to fusion food that these present.
 Andes’s ingredients cooked with modern techniques result in Novo Andean cuisine.
 Coast dishes originate Creole restaurants.
 Its marine influence derives from Cevicherias or Jungle restaurants that come from the Amazon.
 For this reason, the Andean country prides itself on being one of the most exciting culinary travel destinations in the world, and we’re not exaggerating.

 Peru has an ever-evolving food scene that, since the beginning of time, has bypassed the “culinary norms” in many ways.
 It managed to merge the traditional with the contemporary.
 Peru is undoubtedly the center of a gastronomic revolution where you will find Creole traditions with unique Asian touches, among other regional cuisines.

 Due to its great geographic biodiversity that offers ingredients from the coast, the Andes, and Amazon, eaten in any Peruvian restaurant is cheap, because they are always stocked with a great variety of products.
 Without mentioning the Peruvian main food, the Ceviche, and the restaurants which offer it, Cevicherías, which you’ll find around all Peru territory.
 Therefore, dare to try a world-class cuisine and enjoy the unique flavors of Peru.

 Some of the best restaurants in Peru to experience